BChow5/Obsidian-Notes/ACIT3420 - Windows Server/Lectures/Lecture 4.md

 	- The two physical elements of Active Directory are **domain controllers** and **sites**
 	- #midtermQ
 - AD DS stands for Active Directory Domain Services.
 It's a Microsoft service that helps manage and organize network resources, such as users, computers, and other devices.
-	- It stores directory data like user accounts, passwords, and permissions, and provides authentication and authorization services to allow secure access to these resources in a domain.
+	- It stores directory data like user accounts, passwords, and permissions, and provides authentication and authorization services to allow secure access to these resources in a domain
 - all domain controllers hold a copy of the domain data base, which is **continually synchronized**
 - the domain is the context within which user accounts, computer accounts, and groups are created
 - the domain is  **replication boundary**